Ole Miss Students Look Back At Integration

 Still, Kaitlyn Barton says students are not as comfortable with each other as you might expect 50 years after the wall of segregation came down.
 Just take a look at the student union, she says.

-ELLIOTT: Junior Hope Owens-Wilson says it can be daunting for black students to find their place here.
+Student Hope Owens-Wilson says it can be daunting for black students to find their place here.

-ELLIOTT: But Wilson says courses like Opening the Closed Society can keep the focus on making the University of Mississippi a more open campus.
+But, she says, courses like "Opening the Closed Society" can keep the focus on making the University of Mississippi a more open campus.